r-teller/terraform-google-firewall-rules/README.md

 -  subnet_ranges    = `if can(cidrnetmask(x))`

 ## Example Json Firewall Rule
 Firewall Rules must be formated as valid JSON and added to a directory called `rules`.
-The `id` field must be unique within a given JSON file but does not need to be globaly unique.
+The `id` field is used to help uniquely identify the firewall rule within a specified environment,prefix,project when potential collisions could occur.

 ```json
 [